What is the difference between a native and a Native American?

 Quelle-est-la-différence-entre-un-autochtone-et-un-Amérindien Artisanat Autochtone

-Definition of the term indigenous
+Definition of the term Indigenous

 Definition of the term Native American

-The cultural and political implications
+Cultural and political implications

 This distinction is particularly important in discussions about the rights of Indigenous peoples, sovereignty, and issues of cultural and linguistic recognition.
-Using the appropriate term can contribute to a better understanding of the realities experienced by these groups and promote respect for cultural specificities.
+Using the appropriate term can contribute to a better understanding of the realities experienced by these groups and foster respect for cultural specificities.

 Conclusion

-Photo: iStock
+Photo: istock

 Q1: What is the main difference in scope between the terms "Indigenous" and "Native American"?